 5.9.1 Request for Proposals (RFPs)

 RFPs are used to procure professional services such as grant administrative services.
-This does not include architectural and engineering ("A/E") professional services where the competitive negotiation method is utilized.
+This does not include architectural and engineering ("A/E") professional services where the Qualifications Based Selection process shall be used.

 5.9.2 Request for Qualifications (RFQs)